-The impact of the COVID-19 pandemic on the economy has been felt in nearly every sector, however, supply chain strategy has been one of the hardest-hit facets of every industry.
-Not only were companies' supply chains put in flux by ever-changing restrictions at national borders, which cut off access to key suppliers, demand for certain products also changed.
+The impact of the COVID-19 on the economy has been felt in nearly every sector, however, supply chain strategy has been one of the hardest-hit facets of every industry.
+Not only were companies' supply chains put in flux by ever-changing restrictions at national borders, which cut off access to key suppliers, but also demand for certain products changed.
 In late 2020, EY performed a survey of 200 senior-level supply chain executives.
-The study pointed to three essential findings: the deep negative effect of the pandemic felt by most respondents (72% reported a negative impact), the shifting priorities for the supply chain industry ("increased visibility" being the top priority for the next 12-36 months), and the fact that the pandemic has accelerated the transition to digitization (64% of surveyed supply chain executives say digital transformation will accelerate due to the pandemic).
+The study pointed to three essential points: the deep, negative effect of the pandemic felt by most respondents (72% reported a negative impact), the shifting priorities for the supply chain industry ("increased visibility" being the top priority for the next 12-36 months), and the fact that the pandemic has accelerated the transition to digitization (64% of surveyed supply chain executives say digital transformation will accelerate due to the pandemic).
 It's no doubt the pandemic has had an unprecedented impact on how businesses think about the supply chain.
-However, the shock to the system may help usher in a new era of increased communication and visibility between suppliers as well as efficient use of technology to expedite supply chain strategies.
+However, the shock to the system may help them usher in a new era of increased communication and visibility between suppliers as well as efficient use of technology to expedite supply chain strategies.

 What Are the Key Steps in a Supply Chain?